Julius S. Held

 Julius Samuel Held (1905–2002) was an art historian, collector, and expert on Dutch painters Peter Paul Rubens, Anthony van Dyck, and Rembrandt.
-He published several monographs and was a professor of art history at Barnard College, Columbia University, from 1937–70.
+He published several monographs and was a professor of art history at Barnard College, Columbia University, from 1937 to 1970.

 Biography

-Julius S. Held was born on April 15, 1905 to Adolf and Nannette Held, who ran a clothing store in Mosbach, Germany.
+Julius S. Held was born on April 15, 1905, to Adolf and Nannette Held, who ran a clothing store in Mosbach, Germany.
 He attended university in Freiburg, Heidelberg, Berlin, and Vienna, and earned his doctorate from the University of Freiburg in 1930 with a dissertation on Albrecht Dürer.
 After the Nazi regime came to power in 1933, Held sought a way to emigrate.
 He arrived in the United States in 1934.
 In 1936, he married Ingrid-Marta Nordin-Petterson, an art conservator.
 The couple had two children.